PercyLeeMaxWell/PercyLeeMaxWell.github.io/_pages/about.md

 =====
 I'm a Ph.D. in hydrological science, now working in Penn State as post-doctoral scholar

-My research touches on interdisciplinary water science including the analysis of spatiotemporal characteristics of hydrological data.
-Data are derived from remote sensors, situ observation sites especially via some sensors, and secondary sources.
-The analytical methods used include statistical approaches and physically-based models.
+My research focuses on analyzing the spatiotemporal characteristics of hydrological data.
+The data sources include remote sensing, in-situ observation sites—particularly those equipped with specialized sensors—and secondary datasets.
+I employ a range of analytical methods, including statistical techniques, physically based models, and hybrid approaches that integrate both.

 Prospects
 ======
-1. Discover scale-consistent hydrological theories via multi-scale soil moisture and groundwater data and models;
+1. Develop scale-consistent hydrological theories by integrating multi-scale hydrological data and models;
-2. Simulate and predict multi-scale hydrological components more efficiently and effectively
+2. Improve the efficiency and accuracy of simulating and predicting hydrological components across scales;
-3. Investigate the effects/response of soil moisture and groundwater variation on/to climate change and human activities
+3. Investigate the impacts of climate change and human activities on hydrological variability, as well as the hydrological system’s responses to these external drivers.